emtee40/FMHY-wiki/Stream-Site-Grading.md

 1. Site has occasional new tab/window popup, but is usable without adblocker. 🟡
 1. Site works well, but doesn't look too great on mobile. 🟡
 1. Site does have a custom player. ❌
 1. Site does not have watch parties. ❌

 ***
+## Vidsrc.cx
+### Score: 10/20
+1. Has movies, TV, 1080p, subtitles, but no anime, or adjustable quality. 🟡
+1. Site only has one source and empty links aren't removed. ❌
+1. Site does not have episode auto-next. ❌
+1. UI is solid, feels clean and modern, and feature rich. ✔️
+1. The site has watch lists, but they cannot be synced across devices. 🟡
+1. Has a good sorting page with network collections / trending, but could use a bit more in terms of discovery. 🟡
+1. Site has occasional new tab/window popup, but is usable without adblocker. 🟡
+1. Site looks good + works well on mobile. ✔️
+1. Site does have a custom player. ✔️
+1. Site does not have watch parties. ❌

+***